HomeState FlowerMaryland State Flower – Black-eyed Susan

 Cultural Significance of State Flower of Maryland

 The Black-eyed Susan is a member of the Aster family and is also known as the Gloriosa Daisy, Brown-eyed Susan, and Yellow Oxeye Daisy.
 Black-eyed Susans are well known for their extreme adaptability and ability to survive almost everywhere.
-They are hardy plants that can survive under hostile conditions.
-This lovely wildflower thrives for a very long time and can be found in pavement cracks, roadside ditches, and even front yards.
+These perennial flowers – black eyed susan varieties are hardy enough to thrive in front yards, roadside ditches, and even cracks in sidewalks.
 They have evolved into the ideal representations of resiliency, inspiration, and encouragement.
 Black-eyed Susans are classified under the genus Rudbeckia, which was obtained from the names of well-known Swedish scientists Olof Rudbeck the Elder and Younger.

 Olof Rudbeck the Elder’s work had the ardent backing of Swedish Queen Christina.
 Even better, he was able to establish Sweden’s first botanical garden, formerly known as Rudbeck’s Garden.
 After he died, his son carried on with his studies and rose to prominence as a professor and scientist.